redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-compliance/openscap-exercise.md

 -   Hover over 'Hosts' from the side pane menu and then click on 'Reports'.

--   Click on the report for 'node1.example.com' to evaluate
+-   Click on the [Full Report] button for 'node1.example.com' to evaluate

 -   You can sort by "Pass", "Fail", "Fixed", or any number of qualifiers as well as group rules by "Severity"